Yes! Registration is still open! You can register until the first day of class or until the class is full.

 Class fees are NON-refundable even if you drop the class.
 I do not offer refunds under any circumstances.

-All costs are included in tuition EXCEPT the $10 copy fee which must be paid by July 3 to hold your place in class.
+All costs are included in tuition EXCEPT the $10 copy fee which must be paid immediately after registering online to hold your place in class.
 Please pay this $10 fee after registering.

 Payments may be mailed to PO Box 179, Dryden MI 48428 or pay in person.
 To pay with credit card or paypal, please contact me for an invoice.